-Following collection we drive directly to the Manston Spitfire and Hurricane Museum, which is free to enter although voluntary donations are encouraged.
+The Manston Spitfire and Hurricane Museum is free to enter although voluntary donations are encouraged.
 Spitfire flight simulation is available £10/10 minutes.
 This is an unbelievably thrilling and exhilarating experience.
-A £30, 30 minute flight, is strongly recommended.
+A £30, (30 minute) flight, is strongly recommended.
 A great way to start the day.
+Available from 10:00.
 On our journey there we will pass a significant Roman site, Richmond Fort.
 Depending on the time of collection some attractions might be visited along the way.

-On the way back to the Dover area we will pass and have options to stop at or at least drive through or past a number of different sites.
+On the way to Manston or returning to the Dover, we will pass and have options to stop at or at least drive through or past a number of different sites.
 The scenic drive in itself takes in the beautiful English countryside and coastal scenery.
 Options of stopping at these sites will depend on lunch options and whether a visit to a second Spitfire Museum in Hawkinge (£10 adult, £9 concessions and £4 Children) is chosen.

 The options on route back to Dover include,

-Somewhere along this part of your journey we would stop for lunch at a setting of your choice.
-A Coffee shop/Tea Room, a beach side Pub or restaurant or a country pub or restaurant.
-My links with local eateries enables me to book in advance on your behalf.
-Notice is preferable although bookings are also possible on the day of the tour.
+Somewhere along our return journey we would stop for lunch at a setting of your choice.
+A Coffee shop/Tea Room, a ‘beach side’ pub or restaurant or a ‘country’ pub or restaurant?
+With notice, I can book in advance on your behalf.

 This large 'Spitfire Museum' boasts an unrivaled and extensive array of Battle of Britain memorabilia and artifacts from over 700 crashed aircraft.
 Additional entry required £10 adult, £9 concessions and £5 children.

 Depending on time and preferences, your last activity of your tour is offered as a walk along a section of the white cliffs, a visit to the foot of the cliffs at Samphire Hoe or a return to Dover Seafront for a relax on the beach.
-This choice can be decided on the day.
-The clifftop walk may be walking a three mile section 'point to point' or perhaps just a gentle stroll there and back, perhaps to take in Abbotts Cliff sound mirror and the beautiful and dramatic views from this area.
-Again a really good chance of seeing Spitfires in the air from all of theses sites.
+This choice can be made on the day.
+The clifftop walk may be walking a three mile section, 'point to point' or perhaps just a gentle stroll there and back, perhaps to take in Abbotts Cliff sound mirror, ww2 fortifications and the beautiful and dramatic views from this area.
+Again, a really good chance of seeing Spitfires in the air from all of these sites.